oshiomah1/oshiomah1.github.io/_posts/2021-3-10-Week_8_Walkthrough.md

   - Are there highly related blastp hits?
 If so, do they come from the same type of organism?
 (The organism taxonomy is in the sequence names.)
   - What is the suggested function for that protein from interproscan?
 (You can find this at the bottom of the interpro results page.)
   - Which, if any, HMM models hit this protein on HMMscan?

+2. Return to the operon you identified last week by comparing two genomes using `orthologer.py`.
+(If you deleted or otherwise lost your output from last week, let me know and I can help you.)

+  - Navigate to that contig on class.ggkbase.berkeley.edu.
+(If you don't remember how to do this ask me for help!)
+  - Find a protein in this operon (or nearby) with a good annotation.
+(Not "hypothetical protein" or similar.)
+  - Look that gene up on KEGG; does this gene belong to a module or pathway?
+(You can use ctrl/apple+F to look for 'pathway' or 'module' to check.)